bbauska/IllinoisTech-Fundamentals-WebDev/README.md

-So now my code is starting with a nice cascade, I have my body wrapping all

-the content here, I have my HTML wrapping all the code.
+So now my code is starting with a nice cascade, I have my body wrapping all the content here, I have my HTML wrapping all the code.
 I have a div wrapping this first section.
 And I&apos;m going to add a second section, where I might want to add an image.
 Now, let&apos;s add in an image tag.

-Image tags, remember, close themselves, but we need that attribute for

-an image location.
+Image tags, remember, close themselves, but we need that attribute for an image location.
 So we&apos;re going to add an SRC.
 And with our attributes, the key to writing a good attribute is we need the equal sign and our two quotation marks.
 So let&apos;s call it image1.jpg.
 And we&apos;re always going to have our alt attribute.
 So alt attribute equals a great image of Oscar the Grouch.
 And remember to close out that alt with a quotation mark.

-So now if we come back to our web page and we refresh, we have our subsection 1, subsection 2, and our Oscar the Grouch image.
+So now if we come back to our web page and we refresh, we have our ubsection 1, subsection 2, and our Oscar the Grouch image.
 Finally, we&apos;re going to add one last paragraph here.
 Oscar&apos;s book, yeah,
 let&apos;s call book, how to make dollar into garbage.
 Close out our p.
 So a few things, we might want to turn this dollar into a dollar sign, ctrl+ S.